 toy biz baby loves to talk doll Relevant Information

 (14 People Likes) Is it weird that I’d be content being in a relationship with a sex doll.
 Like I’m not a necrophile or a pedo or an incel or anything.
-But I’d like to spend time with something that feels like a human before looking into a real relationship?

 (87 People Likes) Why do people buy a realistic silicone sex doll?
 Why has this thing become so popular, more than a real woman?